-One recent sunny Sunday in a nearby park in downtown Milan, Blackie, the Swan, followed me up and down a stream, like an aquatic puppy.
+One recent sunny Sunday in a nearby park in downtown Milan, Blackie, the Swan, followed me up and down the Lambro, like an aquatic puppy.

 Then, all of a sudden, she swam off.

-Upstream, a white-haired man on a rickety bicycle had arrived with a paper bag full of old focaccia.
+Upstream, a white-haired man on a rickety bicycle had arrived with a paper bag that turned out to be full of focaccia which I assumed was stale.
 Breaking off pieces, chucking them into the water, the old man scolded the swan as if she were an errant lover.

 “Where have you been?
 I’ve been looking all over kingdom come for you.”